Frequently Asked Questions

 Your responses are entirely confidential.
 Technical delivery of the survey and the collection of responses are managed entirely by an external third party contractor.
 The technical system is designed to ensure that students’ responses cannot be individually identified by institutions or at national level.
-You will be receive an email with a link to the survey questions.
-(The survey will also be accessible from this website).
-Your email address will be used ONLY to match your responses to background information such as gender, age, full-time or part-time, broad area of study etc. Responses, linked to this information, will be collated nationally and all information that could be used to identify individual students is removed before data is returned to each institution.
+You will be receive an email with a link to the survey questions (though the survey will also be accessible from this website).
+Your email address will be used ONLY to match your responses to background information such as gender, age, full-time or part-time, broad area of study etc. Responses, linked to this information, will be gathered nationally and all information that could be used to identify individual students is removed before data are returned to each institution.

 05: Will my responses affect my current studies?

 Your responses are confidential and do not directly affect your current studies.
 The process is designed to maintain confidentiality while allowing analysis of results at national level.
-For example, the responses from full-time and part-time students may be different; the responses from students following an Arts programme or an Engineering programme may be different.
+For example, the responses from full-time and part-time students may be different; the responses from students studying on an Arts programme may be different from students studying on an Engineering programme.
 No student will be directly affected by their participation in this survey.
 However, it is expected that institutions will act on overall survey responses over time in order to provide a more effective student experience.

 06: What is the view of the students’ union?